mitranim/fpx/docs/html/partials/index.md

 where `fun: ƒ(value, key, a, b, c)`

-Iterates over each property in the dict for side effects.
-Safe to call on a non-dict.
-Accepts bonus arguments for the operator.
+Iterates for side effects, calling `fun` with every property and key.
 Returns `undefined`.

 ```js
 function report(value, key, a, b, c) {